 7 Historical Sites To Visit In Boston

 Any history lovers out there?
 Boston is your city.
 It has buildings that date back to pre-revolutionary times and many of them have seen some pretty incredible moments in history.
-Most of these particular locations can be found on the Freedom Trail but I’ve highlighted a few in particular that are notable on their own.
+Most of these locations can be found on the Freedom Trail, but we’ve highlighted a few that are notable on their own.
 Boston is full of incredible history and historical sites so please do not stop at this list while you’re planning a visit.
-There’s so much, it’s impossible to include everything in one single post.
+There’s so much it’s impossible to include everything in one go.

 Freedom Trail

-The Freedom Trail is a convenient group of historical sites that spans over a 2.5 mile route.
-It consists of sixteen sites history lovers will want to see while visiting Boston.
-Being a creature of convenience myself, I love the Freedom Trail because it allows you to cram a lot of sites in a morning or afternoon.
-It’s also flexible by allowing you to tour on your own or sign up for a walking tour.
-Stops on the trail include the Boston Common, Massachusetts State House, Park Street Church, Granary Burying Ground, King’s Chapel, King’s Chapel Burying Ground, Benjamin Franklin Statue & Boston Latin School, Old Corner Book Store, Old South Meeting House, Old State House, Site of Boston Massacre, Faneuil Hall, Paul Revere House, Old North Church, Copp’s Hill Burying Ground, Bunker Hill Monument and USS Constitution.
+The Freedom Trail is a convenient group of historical sites that spans over a 2.5-mile route.
+It consists of sixteen sites that history lovers will admire while visiting Boston.
+The Freedom Trail presents a great opportunity to see a lot of sites in one morning or afternoon.
+The flexibility to choose what you visit and when is certainly a perk if you’re short on time but if you can spare a few hours, try a guided walking tour.
+Stops on the trail include the Boston Common, Massachusetts State House, Park Street Church, Granary Burying Ground, King’s Chapel, King’s Chapel Burying Ground, Benjamin Franklin Statue & Boston Latin School, Old Corner Book Store, Old South Meeting House, Old State House, Site of Boston Massacre, Faneuil Hall, Paul Revere House, Old North Church, Copp’s Hill Burying Ground, Bunker Hill Monument, and USS Constitution.

 Granary Burial Ground

-Part of the Freedom Trail, the Granary Burial Ground was so extraordinary to experience that I felt it necessary to share an entire feature post discussing it (coming soon).
-I have a penchant for visiting cemeteries when I travel.
-Pere Lachaise took up almost an entire day in Paris for me.
-It was surreal being in the presence of minds like Gertrude Stein, Oscar Wilde, Edith Piaf, Colette and Chopin.
-It was a similar experience visiting the Granary.
-It’s home to the grave of Paul Revere and although there is now a beautiful monument, you can also see his original headstone, small and insignificant at first glance but powerful and goosebump-inducing once you come to terms with exactly what is in front of you.
-It’s also home to Samuel Adams, John Hancock, Benjamin Franklin’s parents and other notable people who fought during Revolutionary times.
+The Granary in Boston offers a similar experience.
+It is home to Paul Revere's resting place, where there is now a beautiful monument.
+You can also see his original headstone, small and insignificant at first glance but powerful and goosebump-inducing once you come to terms with exactly what is in front of you.
+It’s also home to Samuel Adams, John Hancock, Benjamin Franklin’s parents, and other notable people who fought during Revolutionary times.

 Longfellow House